Taxes

 When you own the property there is a municipal tax of 1.25% of the property value in the larger cities like Canefield and Roseau.
 When leasing the property on an agreement, you pay 1% of the rental amount annually.

-Tax Incentives and Benefits for Investors
+What Are the Tax Incentives and Benefits for Investors?

 Dominica’s government has introduced a variety of tax incentives aimed at attracting foreign investment.
 These incentives are designed to reduce the tax burden on businesses and individuals who contribute to the country’s economic growth.
-If you are planning on applying for Dominica’s Citizenship by Investment program (CBI), consider consulting our team at Mirabello Consultancy for a smoother process and professional guidance.
+If you are planning on applying for Dominica’s Citizenship by Investment programme (CBI), consider consulting our team at Mirabello Consultancy for a smoother process and professional guidance.

 Here are the benefits of investing in Dominica